Spline

 The result is a curve that smoothly passes through each of the provided points.

-to the spline as it won't be
+Remember to provide a lineWidth and stroke to the spline as it won't be

 visible otherwise.
-Alternatively, you may also specify a fill
+Alternatively, you may also specify a fill color.

-We can alter the shape of the curve by passing a value between 0
+We can alter the shape of the curve by passing a value between 0 and 1 to

-the smoothness
+the smoothness property.

 import ...